gulp-cookery/gulp-chef/README.md

     build: ['clean', 'scripts', 'styles']
 };
 ```

-Referencing tasks won't generate new task names, so you can't run them in console.
+Referencing tasks won't generate new tasks, so you can't run them in CLI.
 In this example, only `clean`, `scripts`, `styles` and `build` task were generated.

-As said previously, sub tasks lexically inherits its parent's configurations, since refered tasks are not defined under the referencing task, they won't inherit its static configuration.
+As said previously, sub tasks lexically inherits their parent's configurations, since referred tasks are not defined under the referencing task, they won't inherit its static configuration.
 However, dynamic generated configurations are still injected to refered tasks.
-See [Dynamic Configuration](#Dynamic_Configuration) for detail.
+See [Dynamic Configuration](#Dynamic_Configuration_Template_Variable_Realizing) for detail.

 Note in the above example, `clean`, `scripts`, and `styles` are in an array, so they will be executed in series.
 You can use "`parallel`" __flow controller__ to change this default behavior.

 ``` javascript
 var meals = chef({
     src: 'src/',